NkosiMlaba/IEC-voting-data-analysis/README.md

 # Summary
 A task given at the first Go Digital Data Analytics Hackerthon.
 Analysing the data of the National Elections in South Africa.
 In line with ci / cd, this project is still in progress and contributers are welcome
+The objective this project aims to address:
+1. Analysing voter registration vs turnout rates
+2. Looking at individual parties and provinces they get majority of their votes

 # Features
 - Automated script for cleaning the given spreadsheets